 PLoS ONE 2014 ;9(6):e98539

 Computer-Assisted Diagnostics for Burns

-The project is a collaboration between ISAC members and colleagues from other research groups at the Department of Public Health Sciences and from other univerisities in Sweden (Uppsala University), Finland (University of Helsinki) and South Africa (Stellenbosch University and University of Kwa-Zulu Natal)
+The project is a collaboration between ISAC members and colleagues from other research groups at the Department of Global Public Health and from other universities in Sweden (Uppsala University), Finland (University of Helsinki) and South Africa (Stellenbosch University and University of Kwa-Zulu Natal)

 An alternative manner to remotely assist in acute burn diagnostic and management decisions is through the use of modern computer vision algorithms or computer-assisted diagnosis (CAD).
 Should the approach prove to be feasible and accurate, it could benefit not only junior clinicians in specialised units but even those in primary and emergency care services where less severe – but not less challenging – burns are managed.